Preetamk97/CPP-Notes/14_Structures-Unions-Enums-In-C++.md

 // `struct` keyword allows us to create a user defined datatype (in this case employee) and a template of propeties for creating the datatype variables each of which will have its own set of property values.

-// We can give a short name (ep) to our entire struct block even without using the `typedef` keyword.
+// We can give a short name (ep) to our entire struct block (Optional).
+This will allow us to create instances of the struct using this short name (ep) instead of the long name (struct employee).

+// However to use this short name (ep) we need to write 'typedef' infront of 'struct' keyword.

 int main () {
-    // Creating instances of the Struct.
-    struct employee harry;
+    // Creating an instance of the 'Struct employee'. struct employee harry;

     // We can also create instances of a Struct like this (below).